Skills Data Science Hybrid Research Router and Specialist Delegate

 • Skipping audit log in fallback mode

-• Treating "dossier on [company]" as fallback when dossier is the right specialist (the verb-noun-paired phrase, not the generic "research X" form, is what routes)
+• Treating "dossier on [company]" as fallback when dossier is the right specialist (the verb-noun-paired phrase routes; the generic "research X" form does not)

-• Auto-routing generic "research [topic]" queries to a specialist when the user hasn't paired the verb with a specialist-specific noun (e.g., "research Microsoft" alone is ambiguous — could be dossier or general; ask Q3 instead of guessing)
+• Auto-routing generic "research [topic]" queries to a specialist ("research Microsoft" alone is ambiguous — could be dossier or general; ask Q3 instead of guessing)

 Tooling

-• scripts/classifier.py — Deterministic SIGNALS matching → routing decision + per-specialist score + matched phrases. --question "..." --output json.
+• scripts/classifier.py — Deterministic SIGNALS matching → routing decision (specialist / ask + recommended / fallback) + per-specialist score + matched phrases. --question "..." --output json.

 • scripts/routing_transparency_logger.py — JSON-backed audit log at ~/.research_sessions/<session>.json.
 Records every routing decision, override, and delegation handoff.